-SUMMARY: Hydrilla is a rooted submerged plant that can grow to the surface and form dense mats (Figure 7-12).
-It is native to the Old World and Indo-Pacific.
-Hydrilla was likely first introduced to Florida in the 1950s as an aquarium plant and has since spread throughout the state.
-Hydrilla overwhelms Florida's native aquatic plant communities, displacing valued native plants.
-This aggressive weed spreads to new waters mainly as fragments on boats and trailers.
-By the 1990s, hydrilla was widely distributed in the state, occupying more than 140,000 acres of public lakes and rivers.
+Hydrilla is a rooted submerged plant that forms dense mats through the water column (Figure 7-16), displacing native plant communities.
+It is native to the Old World and Indo-Pacific and was likely introduced to Florida in the 1950s as an aquarium plant.
+By the 1990s, hydrilla was widely distributed in the state, occupying more than 56,000 ha of public lakes and rivers.
+Hydrilla supports the growth of a cyanobacterial epiphyte (Aetokthonos hydrillicola) that produces an avian toxin affecting herbivorous waterbirds and their avian predators (e.g., coots [Fulica americana] and bald eagles [Haliaeetus leucocephalus]) (Wilde 2005, 2014, Martin 2015).

-Figure 7-12.
-Dense hydrilla (H. verticillata) mats aggressively overtake native aquatic vegetation (photo by USDA).
+Figure 7-16.
+Dense hydrilla mats aggressively overtake native aquatic vegetation (photo by USDA).

-Distribution: Hydrilla is found in all types of waterbodies in Florida.
-Since the 1980s, it has often dominated much of the Kissimmee Chain of Lakes.
-Hydrilla has been in Lake Okeechobee for about 20 years, but has not been a consistent problem.
-In some years, hydrilla rapidly covered thousands of acres and required mechanical harvesting.
-Also, hydrilla in Florida has developed resistance to the herbicide fluridone, which was a primary control agent beginning in the 1990s.
+Distribution: Hydrilla is found in all types of Florida waterbodies.
+It often dominates much of the Kissimmee Chain of Lakes.
+Hydrilla has been in Lake Okeechobee for approximately 20 years but has not been a consistent problem.

-Control Tools: Hydrilla management has primarily depended on herbicide applications.
+Control Tools: Hydrilla management primarily depends on herbicide applications.
 This weed developed resistance to a commonly used systemic herbicide, so agencies now use a contact herbicide.
-Of several newly-labeled aquatic herbicides, CLIPPER (flumioxazin) and GALLEON (penoxsulam) are controlling hydrilla especially when treatments are combined with long-used herbicides such as diquat, dibromide, and endothall.
-Several additional herbicides may receive aquatic labels soon.
-The availability of these new herbicides and their use in combinations and rotations will hopefully prevent hydrilla from developing further resistance to herbicides.
+Of several newly labeled aquatic herbicides, CLIPPER (flumioxazin) and GALLEON (penoxsulam) are controlling hydrilla.
+Additional herbicides may receive aquatic labels soon.

-Monitoring: The FWC monitors hydrilla throughout Florida's public waters and ranks these waters according to environmental and societal factors to prioritize funding distribution for treatment.
+Monitoring: FWC monitors hydrilla throughout Florida's public waters and ranks these waters according to environmental and societal factors to prioritize funding distribution for treatment.

-Interagency Coordination: The FWC coordinates management of hydrilla by allocating funds from the Florida Invasive Plant Management Control Trust Fund to local agencies for control.
+Interagency Coordination: FWC coordinates management of hydrilla by allocating funds from the Florida Invasive Plant Management Control Trust Fund to local agencies for control.